 Two months ago, I’ve posted a tweet about me leaving freelance and openly searching for full-time work:

-Officially stopped freelancing; looking for a full time role, not relocating. https://t.co/HQVSw1ZSIr— jackyalciné is working to move into the IndieWeb. (@jackyalcine) July 19, 2015
+Officially stopped freelancing; looking for a full time role, not relocating. https://t.co/HQVSw1ZSIr— jackyalciné's just about 67.9% into the IndieWeb. (@jackyalcine) July 19, 2015

 I posted that tweet with hopes of landing a position within two months.
 From the second week of July to August 29th, I’ve interviewed at 13 different companies from that date until 29 August.
 Some companies were large, some small and some in between and have been turned down by all but 21.
 That’s like two rejections a week.
 After the first three, I switched up my approach a bit but the one prevalent message that I’ve got from everyone was that I didn’t have enough experience.
 I don’t advertise myself as a senior developer2 and I bluntly admit if I don’t know something.